Forward-backward SDEs with jumps and classical solutions to nonlocal quasilinear parabolic PDEs: Introduction

-Our second object of interest is the following $\RR^m$-valued non-local quasilinear parabolic PDE on $[0,T]\x \Rnu^n$ associated to FBSDE \rf{eqFBSDE} \mmm{ - \sum_{i,j=1}^{n} a_{ij} (t,x,u)\pl^2_{x_i x_j}u + \sum_{i=1}^n a_i (t,x,u, \pl_x u, \tet_u)\pl_{x_i} u \\ + a(t,x,u, \pl_x u,\tet_u) + \pl_t u=0. } The coefficients of \rf{PDE} are expressed via the coefficients of \rf{eqFBSDE} as follows: \eq{ \lb{coeff} &a_{ij}(t,x,u)= \frac12 \sum\nolimits_{k=1}^n \sg_{ik}\sg_{jk}(T-t,x,u), \\ &a_i(t,x,u,p,w)= \int_Z \ffi_i (T-t,x,u,y) \nu(dy) - f_i\big(T-t,x,u, p\, \sg(T-t,x, u), w\big), \\ &a(t,x,u,p,w)= - g\big(T-t,x,u, p\,\sg(T-t,x,u), w\big) - \int_Z w(y) \, \nu (dy), \\ &\tet_u(t,x) = u(t,x+\ffi(T-t,x,u(t,x),\fdot)) - u(t,x), } where the support $Z$ of the function $y \mto \ffi(t,x,u,y)$ is assumed to have a finite $\nu$-measure for each $(t,x,u)\in [0,T]\x \Rnu^n \x \Rnu^m$.
+Our second object of interest is the following $\RR^m$-valued non-local quasilinear parabolic PDE on $[0,T]\x \Rnu^n$ associated to FBSDE \rf{eqFBSDE} \aaa{ - \sum_{i,j=1}^{n} a_{ij} (t,x,u)\pl^2_{x_i x_j}u + \sum_{i=1}^n a_i (t,x,u, \pl_x u, \tet_u)\pl_{x_i} u + a(t,x,u, \pl_x u,\tet_u) + \pl_t u=0. } The coefficients of \rf{PDE} are expressed via the coefficients of \rf{eqFBSDE} as follows \eq{ \lb{coeff} &a_{ij}(t,x,u)= \frac12 \sum\nolimits_{k=1}^n \sg_{ik}\sg_{jk}(T-t,x,u), \\ &a_i(t,x,u,p,w)= \int_Z \ffi_i (T-t,x,u,y) \nu(dy) - f_i\big(T-t,x,u, p\, \sg(T-t,x, u), w\big), \\ &a(t,x,u,p,w)= - g\big(T-t,x,u, p\,\sg(T-t,x,u), w\big) - \int_Z w(y) \, \nu (dy), \\ &\tet_u(t,x) = u(t,x+\ffi(T-t,x,u(t,x),\fdot)) - u(t,x), } where the support $Z$ of the function $y \mto \ffi(t,x,u,y)$ is assumed to have a finite $\nu$-measure for each $(t,x,u)\in [0,T]\x \Rnu^n \x \Rnu^m$.
 In \rf{PDE}, $\pl^2_{x_i x_j}\!u$, $\pl_{x_i}\!u$, $\pl_t u$, $u$, and $\tet_u$ are evaluated at $(t,x)$.
-Non-local PDE \rf{PDE} is assumed to be \textit{uniformly parabolic}, i.e., for all $\xi\in\Rnu^n$, it holds that $\hat \mu(|u|) \xi^2 \leq \sum_{i,j=1}^n a_{ij}(t,x,u) \xi_i \xi_j \leq \mu(|u|) \xi^2$, where $\mu$ and $\hat \mu$ are non-decreasing, and, respectively, non-increasing functions.
+Non-local PDE \rf{PDE} is assumed to be uniformly parabolic, i.e., for all $\xi\in\Rnu^n$, it holds that $\hat \mu(|u|) |\xi|^2 \leq \sum_{i,j=1}^n a_{ij}(t,x,u) \xi_i \xi_j \leq \mu(|u|) |\xi|^2$, where $\mu$ and $\hat \mu$ are non-decreasing, and, respectively, non-increasing functions.

 BSDEs and FBSDEs with jumps have been studied by many authors, e.g., \cite{pardoux97, li17, li-peng09, LiWei, nualart, tang, wu99, wu03}.
 Existence and uniqueness results for fully coupled FBSDEs with jumps were previously obtained in \cite{wu99}, \cite{wu03}, and, on a short time interval, in \cite{LiWei}.
 The main assumption in \cite{wu99} and \cite{wu03} is the so-called monotonicity assumption (see, e.g., \cite{wu99}, p.
 436, assumption (H3.2)).
-This is a rather technical condition that appears unnatural and requires a bit of effort to find objects satisfying it.
+This is a rather technical condition that fails to hold for most of naturally appearing functions.